Scientists baffled as monster star vanishes

 - Light years

-- A measurement for huge intergalactic distances, approximately equivalent to six million million miles.
+- A measurement for huge intergalactic distances; each year approximately equivalent to six million million miles.
 When we look at an object several light years away, we are literally observing its past.

 - Luminous blue variable

 - The type of star that went missing.
-These are enormous, highly evolved, and incredibly rare celestial objects.
-Their brightness is known to vary rapidly.
+These are enormous, highly evolved and incredibly rare celestial objects.
+Their degree of brightness is subject to sudden changes.

 - A supernova is the powerful and incredibly bright explosion of a star.
 It takes place towards the end of a large star’s life.
-It is the largest explosion that takes place in space and can shine brighter than whole galaxies.
+It is the largest explosion to take place in space and can shine brighter than whole galaxies.

 - Hard problem of consciousness

 - Why are some physical objects aware of themselves (us) when others probably aren’t? (rocks).
-How does that internal state of feeling come about in scientific terms?
+In scientific terms, how does that internal state of feeling come about?